derrickeckardt/alphabeta/README.md

 **More in-depth strategy** - This heurisitc function only scratches the surfaces as to what can be done.
 It evaluates strength of position, and the possibility of future wins.
 Since this game is relatively new to me, I'm sure more games would reveal some basic strategy, edge cases, or other ways to think about playing the game and completely rewrite the heurisitc.

 **Refactor code** - This might be the best code I have written.
 Some of the functions are single lines, which make me happy.
 However, this game is all about speed.
 I used the profile library to check the time of the program, and I found that my heurisitc function consumes a significant chunk of the time resources.
 If I could figure out a way to more efficiently evaluate the board, I might be able to win more matches simply by the ability to look deeper into the board for future winning moves.
 Since, thousands of boards are evaluated, some gains in just efficient code could result in an extra level of results.
 That could be enough to ensure a win.

-**Build a Better Betsy Bot** - Clearly, Betsy can be improved.
-How good a player could she be?
-Significantly better.
-Yesterday (October 25), I came across an article on [how to build my own AlphaZero game playing bot for any game](https://medium.com/applied-data-science/how-to-build-your-own-alphazero-ai-using-python-and-keras-7f664945c188).
-This has me really intrigued, because, in reality, AlphaZero would know exactly what I know about Betsy at this point.
-This could be a fun side project.
-Or, perhaps we'll do this as part of a future assignment. :-)